 BIOL 371 Molecular Biology.
 An advanced study of mechanisms controlling gene and genome organization, expression, regulation, and evolution.
 Includes viral, prokaryotic, and eukaryotic systems.
 Exposure to fundamental bioinformatics and Python programming, and readings from the primary literature.
 Prerequisite: "C" or better in BIOL 340.
+Cross-listed as BIOL 371/INPH 571.
 3 semester credit hours.
 Typically offered: Fall Term.

 BIOL 372 Genomics and Bioinformatics.
 A survey of the fields of genomics, proteomics, and metabolomics, and systems biology with an emphasis on using bioinformatics resources and understanding the computational and mathematical basis behind many of the tools used for data mining and analysis.
 Student project involves Python programming.
 Prerequisite: "C" or better in BIOL 340 and MATH 224 or MATH 211.
+Cross-listed as BIOL 372/INPH 572.
 2 semester credit hours.
 Typically offered: Spring Term.